Last Updated on

 The small town of Moalboal on Cebu Island is home to potentially the most impressive natural phenomenon in the Philippines – the sardine run.
 Since visiting the town offers the chance to dive and snorkel with millions of sardines, tourism in Moalboal is taking off.
 If that’s not enough to convince you, there are some other great reasons to visit the area.
 One of the most famous waterfalls in the Philippines – Kawasan falls – is an easy day trip away.
 Although Moalboal isn’t known for its beaches, the pleasant white beach is just a few kilometres away.
 With some great activities on offer, a visit to Cebu Island and Moalboal should be a definite inclusion for any itinerary of the Philippines.
-Find out everything you need to know before you visit with this Moalboal travel guide.
+Find out everything you need to know before you visit with this travel guide to Moalboal, Cebu.

 Make sure you’re fully prepared for a trip to Moalboal by checking out our guide of what to pack for the Philippines!